U.S. Formally Begins To Leave The Paris Climate Agreement

 "If we were a tiny country with small emissions, it wouldn't matter so much," he says.
 "But we're not.
 We're a big country with a lot of power and a lot of influence around the world.
 And so for us to be the exception on this issue is holding the world back."

-Monday's formal withdrawal is reversible, however, if a future administration chooses to rejoin the Paris Agreement and pick up where the U.S. left off with its emissions reduction promises.
+A formal withdrawal is reversible, however, if a future administration chooses to rejoin the Paris Agreement and pick up where the U.S. left off with its emissions reduction promises.